 Cialis and alcohol can both widen blood vessels, which may lower blood pressure more than either one alone.
 Tadalafil supports erections by enhancing nitric oxide signaling, a pathway that relaxes smooth muscle and improves blood flow in penile tissue.
 Alcohol also causes vasodilation, meaning blood-vessel widening, and can make standing or exertion feel harder.

 That overlap may lead to orthostatic hypotension, a blood-pressure drop when you stand.
-You might feel lightheaded, warm, flushed, nauseated, or unsteady.
+You might feel lightheaded, warm, flushed, nauseated, weak, or unsteady.
 These symptoms can appear faster if you drink quickly, skip meals, spend time in a hot room, or become dehydrated.

 Alcohol can also work against erectile function.
 A drink may reduce anxiety for some people.
 More alcohol can blunt arousal, delay orgasm, impair judgment, and make erections less reliable.
 In that situation, tadalafil may still be in your system, but alcohol can make sexual performance harder.

-Timing, Dose, and Duration: Why Overlap Matters
+Timing, Dose Pattern, and Why Overlap Can Last

 There is no fixed clock time that makes drinking risk-free after tadalafil.
-Waiting several hours may reduce overlap with peak effects, but it does not remove the medication from your body.
+Waiting several hours may reduce overlap with peak effects, but it does not remove the medicine from your body.
 If you have felt faint, flushed, or unwell in the past, more spacing or a no-alcohol night may be the safer choice.

 Blood Pressure Average Calculator